freesewing/freesewing/markdown/dev/reference/api/settings/layout/en.md

 title: layout
 ---

-Allows you to control the way pattern parts are laid out on the pattern.
+The `layout` setting allows you to control the way pattern parts are layed out on the pattern.
 There are 3 scenarios:

 - layout is truthy: Do layout algorithmically
 - layout is falsy: Do not do any layout apart from stacking all parts together
 - layout is an object: Layout the parts as detailed in the layout object

 Let's look at each in detail:

-##### layout is truthy
+## layout is truthy

 This is the default behaviour.
 Parts will be laid without overlap in a space that's a small as possible.